- Better Borrowing (215)

 There have been many reasons put forward for the rise in these figures.
 Jobs in many industries have been scarce since the start of the recession in 2008 and self-employment is a better option than no employment at all.
 Then there are those working past pensionable age, choosing self-employment either out of a desire to keep working or the need to maintain an income.
 The government has also made it increasingly difficult to get employment benefit, pushing people towards self-employment instead, which of course creates much more positive unemployed statistics.

-There’s no doubt that not everyone who is self employed is living the affluent dream.
-A lot of evidence suggest that self-employed people work longer hours and for lower rates than any other type of worker.
+There’s no doubt that not everyone who is self-employed is living the affluent dream.
+A lot of evidence suggests that self-employed people work longer hours and for lower rates than any other type of worker.
 The category of ‘self-employed’ is incredibly wide and includes everyone, from the business consultant on six figures, through to the cleaner struggling to make ends meet.
 So, there is no one size fits all for self-employment and it doesn’t work for everyone.

 For many people, being part of a team in an office is what keeps motivation levels up so working alone, often at home, can be difficult.
-There is no employer to bear the cost of any equipment or time off – if you can’t work due to sickness or holiday then there is no back up and no paid sick days.
+There is no employer to bear the cost of any equipment or time off – if you can’t work due to sickness or holiday then there is no backup and no paid sick days.
 Some people who are self-employed find the situation inherently stressful.
 Around 20% of the families of self-employed say they have experienced a rise in home stress levels as a result of the job change.
 This normally arises as a result of the financial pressures of a lack of job security, as well as the increase in hours that often comes with being self-employed.
+It may also become more difficult to get credit when self-employed as lenders see it as a more risky status.

 Whether self-employment is right for you depends a lot on how you like to work and what you want your lifestyle to look like.
 If you’re going to take the leap then there are a few essentials to bear in mind.